 To support faculty recruitment and retention, the Office of the Provost has established two additional priorities that benefit MIT faculty members.

 Each year, the MIT Provost assigns up to 16 on-campus childcare spaces to MIT faculty members.
 Provost assignments are typically announced in June for the following September.

 Faculty priority for infant slots

-Tenured and tenure-track faculty members receive enrollment priority for all on-campus infant spaces (ages eight weeks through 14 months).
+Tenured and tenure-track faculty members receive enrollment priority for all infant spaces (ages eight weeks through 14 months).
 Other faculty applicants will be prioritized by the date of application.
 All infant spaces will be offered to MIT faculty members on the waiting list before being offered to other MIT affiliates.
 Faculty members assigned Provost slots receive the highest priority for infant spaces.
 Note that in practice, this policy reduces the waiting time for faculty in need of infant care, but also allows many staff, post doc, and student families to enroll in the infant program.